TexelBox/cpp-xplatform/README.md

 ### Requirements
 - A GitHub account is required if you want to take advantage of all the features, but you can still try out the project through git cloning.
-- AppVeyor / Travis CI accounts are required and must be linked to a GitHub repository if you want to take advantage of continuous integration (CI).
 - EditorConfig support/extensions in your IDE (Visual Studio 2017/2019 have it by default) or text editor are required if you (and especially your team) want to take advantage of consistent coding standards (e.g. line-endings, indentation (spaces vs. tabs, size), whitespace trimming, etc.).

 ### Tools